obvonage/deved-platform/content/blog/en/builder-pattern-with-inheritance-in-java.md

 The typical way we instantiate objects is through a constructor, passing in the parameters required directly.
 For brevity, we may group related parameters into a class and construct an instance of that class separately, passing it to the main object as a parameter.
 This has the advantage of reducing the number of parameters required for object construction by breaking it down into multiple steps.
 However, there are several downsides to using a constructor.
 For one, the order in which parameters are passed is significant, which can be daunting when there are many parameters, and even more error-prone when these parameters are of the same type (e.g. String).
 There may also be optional parameters.
 Whilst we can work around this by having multiple constructors with varying signatures, this adds a lot of boilerplate and cognitive load for the user and developer.
 It also becomes infeasible when multiple optional parameters are of the same type.

 The Builder pattern is a well-known design pattern in object-oriented languages for controlling object construction.
 Like many (perhaps most) design patterns, it exists to address a deficiency in the language.
 In languages with named parameters (such as Kotlin, Scala, Python, C#, Ruby and many others), the need for builders is diminished in many cases.
-Using the builder pattern is a recommendation in Effective Java, but for languages with named arguments, its value becomes questionable (see for example [this article](https://blog.kotlin-academy.com/effective-java-in-kotlin-item-2-consider-a-builder-when-faced-with-many-constructor-parameters-1927e69608e1), which explores its utility in Kotlin).
+Using the builder pattern is a recommendation in Effective Java, but for languages with named arguments, its value becomes questionable (see, for example [this article which explores its utility in Kotlin](https://blog.kotlin-academy.com/effective-java-in-kotlin-item-2-consider-a-builder-when-faced-with-many-constructor-parameters-1927e69608e1)).

 Discussion on the extent to which optional parameters obsolete the builder pattern is beyond the scope of this article.
 Instead, the purpose is to explain the rationale for what appears to be a complicated application of the builder pattern in the recently released [Messages API implementation in the Vonage Java SDK](https://github.com/Vonage/vonage-java-sdk/tree/main/src/main/java/com/vonage/client/messages).

-## `MessageRequest` classes
+## `MessageRequest` Classes

 To model the various types of messages that can be sent via the [Messages API](https://developer.vonage.com/messages/overview), an object-oriented approach is used, where a class is created for every valid combination of message type and service.
 There is a three-level inheritance hierarchy.
 Take the following example: